wavemaker/docs/learn/app-development/deployment/build-with-docker.md

 vi Dockerfile.build
 ```

-You can use the following Dockerfile for building Docker image and create Docker containers for creating war file.
+You can use the following Dockerfile for building Docker image and create Docker containers for creating project war file.

 ```Dockerfile
 FROM maven:3.6.3-jdk-8 as maven-java-node